Tiwary26/solar-system/SolarSystem1/README.md

-# 🌍 3D Solar System – Frontend Assignment
+# 🌍 3D Solar System

 This project is a 3D interactive Solar System simulation using **Three.js**.